tomedio/xpressjs/README.md

 useSwagger(app, handler, '/api-docs')
 ```

 When you go to `/docs` path in your application, you will see Swagger documentation page.
-If you attach `Accept: application/json` header to the request, you will get JSON file with Swagger definition.
+If you attach `Accept: application/json` header to the request **or** `format=json` as a query parameter, you will get JSON file with Swagger definition.

 ### Swagger definition